Major League II (1994)

 Jake Taylor: Oh.

-Johnny: [seeing Rick Vaughn coming out of the dugout and heading into the bullpen] Vile Thing, I think I *loathe* you.
-Every one of you are poop.
+Johnny: [seeing Rick Vaughn coming out of the dugout and heading into the bullpen] Vile Thing, I think I *loathe* you!
+You did think I'd abandon you, did you Vaughn?
+You human piece of cow slop!
+You big steaming pile of mastodon dung!
 Bring out the pooper scooper!
+You bush league no-talent flash in the pan choke artist!
+Huh?

 Jack Parkman: [after knocking down Baker, who loses the ball] Welcome to the Bug Leagues, Hayseed.
 Next time, don't stand on the tracks when the train's coming through.